caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-01-azure-devops-part-2.md

 # Clone the repo

-Next we need to clone the repo to our local machine so we can add and edit files in the repoistory.
+Next we need to clone the repo to our local machine so we can add and edit files in the repository.
 Create a directory structure on your machine that will be the home of your code.
 In my case, i'll be using `C:\source\`.

 <p class="alert alert-success">
     <i class="fa fa-check-circle"></i> <strong>Tip</strong><br>
      Put some thought into how you want to structure your local file system for housing your source code.
-A good folder structure will save you a lot of time and confustion when working on multiple projects at once.
+A good folder structure will save you a lot of time and confusion when working on multiple projects at once.
 </p>

 Back in Azure DevOps, click the **Clone** button in the top right hand corner, then click the **Copy** button to copy the URL of the repo to your clipboard.